jtoty/Libftest/README.md

 ```

 #### Old libft subject
-To test the old libft subject, you have to download from the [old branch](https://github.com/jtoty/Libftest/tree/old-libft).
+To test the old libft subject, you have to go to the branch [old-libft](https://github.com/jtoty/Libftest/tree/old-libft).

 ### Configuration